Arafat2198/Flutter-Task-Manager/README.md

 # Task-Manager-Using-Flutter-
-Implementing a Useful Task-Manager using Flutter which is a Cross-Platform Mobile Application Framework, We can Add, Remove or Mark Task's as Important.
+Implementing a Useful Task-Manager using Flutter which is a Cross-Platform Mobile Application Framework, We can Add, Remove or Mark Task's as Important, just like a normal To-do list App.

 ## Dependencies